NicMcPhee/web-sockets-example/DEVELOPMENT.md

 - This will run "forever", updating both in your terminal and in the Chrome window that gets generated.
 Typing CTRL-C in the terminal window will end the `ng test` process and close the generated Chrome window.
-- You can add `ng test --watch=false` if you just want to run the tests once instead of going into the "run forever" mode.
+- You can add `ng test --no-watch` if you just want to run the tests once instead of going into the "run forever" mode.
+- You can add `ng test --code-coverage` if you want to compute the code coverage.
   - It outputs the test coverage percentages and will fail if any are lower than 80%.
   - It generates a coverage report you can find in your client directory `client/coverage/client/index.html`.
   - Right click on `index.html` and select `Copy path` and paste it into your browser of choice.
 You can also drag and drop `index.html` onto the tab area of your browser and it will open it.
+- We frequently combine these with `ng test --no-watch --code-coverage`.

 #### Linting the client